+How can you protect yourself from unsafe products daily?
 The products we use in our homes each day can pose a serious risk of injury if they possess design or manufacturing defects.
-According to the Consumer Products Safety Commission, some of the most common products that cause catastrophic injury or fatality include toys, appliances, chemicals, household goods and all-terrain vehicles.
+According to the Consumer Products Safety Commission, some of the most common products that cause catastrophic injury or wrongful death include toys, appliances, chemicals, household goods and all-terrain vehicles.

 Take these steps to protect yourself and your family from defective consumer items.

 Before bringing a product into your home, check recalls.gov and saferproducts.gov for information about recalls, injuries associated with the product, or pending lawsuits or settlements affecting the manufacturer.
-Sticking with established brands rather than knock-offs decreases the likelihood of a defect, and shop at authorized retailers rather than unknown websites.
+Sticking with established brands rather than knock-offs decreases the likelihood of a defect.
+Also, try to shop at authorized retailers rather than unknown websites.
 If you do not receive a sales tax charge for your purchase, it may be a red flag indicating a counterfeit item.

 When you purchase an item, fill out the included registration card and send it in right away.
 This provides a record of your name, address, contact information and the serial number of the product that you bought.
 The manufacturer will use this information to let you know about recalls to the item that may affect its safe use.
 You can also sign up on the CPSC website for recall alerts.